athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Ostiarius.md

     desc: "_[[Spells/Inveigle|Inveigle]]_"

   - name: "Compel Courage"
     desc: "`pf2:1` (auditory,divine,emotion,linguistic,mental) The ostiarius inspires their willing allies and themself by whispering words of courage from their wounds.
-The ostiarius and their allies in a 50-foot emanation gain a +1 status bonus to attack rolls, damage rolls, and saves against fear effects.
+The ostiarius and their allies in a @Template[emanation|distance:50] gain a +1 status bonus to attack rolls, damage rolls, and saves against fear effects.
 The ostiarius can Sustain Compel Courage.\n\nNon-velstracs who accept this compelled courage find bleeding wounds opening on their own bodies to whisper in thanks.
 They take 1 bleed damage and can't attempt a flat check to end this damage as long as they're compelled."

   - name: "Focus Gaze"
     desc: "`pf2:1` (concentrate,divine,fear,incapacitation,mental,visual) The ostiarius stares at a creature they can see within 30 feet.
 The creature must immediately attempt a Will save against Whispering Wounds.
-In addition, if the creature was already [[Conditions/Sickened 1|Sickened]] and fails its save, the creature is [[Conditions/Fascinated|Fascinated]] by the ostiarius and can't use hostile actions.
+In addition, if the creature was already [[Conditions/Sickened|Sickened]] and fails its save, the creature is [[Conditions/Fascinated|Fascinated]] by the ostiarius and can't use hostile actions.
 This fascination lasts for 1 round or until the ostiarius takes any hostile action against the creature or the creature's allies.
 Whether the creature succeeds at or fails the save, it is temporarily immune for 1 hour."

 ```